-Noggin is a company with some 90 staff globally, with offices in North America, Europe, New Zealand, and Australia.
+Noggin is a company with some 90 staff globally, with offices in North America, Europe, and Australia.
 In 2009, Noggin turned to solve the big problem of incident management and organizational resilience.
 Our goal was to help people manage disruption, smarter.
 We wanted to do it exceptionally, and make a difference along the way.

 We bootstrapped it, off our own initiative, and have a formidable software product and reputation.
 We've topped analyst reports into crisis management, and won resilience awards.
 And more importantly we've enjoyed ourselves, and we've met a lot of really great people along the way.